-Yesterday we delivered art for one of my exhibits, then went for a drive in the mountains away from busy roads.
-We sat with our pic-nic lunch of fried chicken and homemade coleslaw and admired the beauty of such a creation.
-Looking at the misty distance of mountains with sunlit patches across the nooks and valleys and a just right breeze.
-The music of the river accompanied the lyrics of the song birds adding to the surreal feeling of a moment between time.
+Yesterday, we delivered art for one of my exhibits, then went for a drive in the mountains away from busy roads.
+We sat with our picnic lunch of fried chicken and homemade coleslaw and admired the beauty of nature.
+Looking at the misty distance of mountains with sunlit patches across the nooks and valleys and a just-right breeze.
+The music of the river accompanied the lyrics of the songbirds adding to the surreal feeling of a moment between time.
 This was my memory stamp for the day, and I chose to share it with all of you.
 Have a great day !!!
 Toneeke

 Creativity runs wild around our home and my soul.
 I can't help looking at something and deciding it needs another meaning.
 The latest addition to my growing yard art was a recycled satellite dish.
-I have a lot of projects in the thinking stage, a few on the getting parts stage, and two in the assemblage stage.
+I have a lot of projects in the thinking stage, a few in the getting parts stage, and two in the assemblage stage.
 I have plans for their exhibits and sharing the laughter that will go with them.
-Nothing is safe from paint around here not to mention what may be attached together.
-I am so ready to fire my kiln up and get more clay works done, when I get through with the assemblages it will be a cool down time for playing in clay and perhaps will give a class or two.
+Nothing is safe from paint around here not to mention what may be attached.
+I am so ready to fire my kiln up and get more clay works done, when I get through with the assemblages it will be a cool down time for playing in clay, and perhaps will give a class or two.

 I remember it wasn't long ago that my "Yaya babies"( gran-babies ) were getting into trouble for making measuring sticks and murals on the walls in Their Homes.
-I recall our son-n-law say to his little girl who was about four then " Ama what do you think you are doing?"
-She simply replied " I am measuring people like Yaya does.
-I measure the grand babies as they grow on a door frame in my work space in the back.
+I recall our son-in-law say to his little girl who was about four then " Ama what do you think you are doing?"
+She simply replied " I am measuring people as Yaya does.
+I measure the grandbabies as they grow on a door frame in my workspace in the back.
 So you can imagine the lines of black marker on freshly painted white walls in her house...
 Yep... you know a zebra lived there.
 I also know they had drawings on the walls.
 I told our children to remember that the little ones do not know it is wrong when they see Yaya measure people and when Yaya paints on the walls.
-They just need to remember they come across it naturally and honestly and paint is plentiful to repaint over the early artistic talent attempts, when they understand to use canvas.
+They need to remember they come by it naturally and honestly and paint is plentiful to repaint over the early artistic talent attempts when they understand to use canvas.
 Now they all paint on canvases.

-I am going to get my newsletter ready and have a sign up page which will be great for notifying viewers of upcoming exhibits and shows and monthly artsy give a way.
+I am going to get my newsletter ready and have a signup page which will be great for notifying viewers of upcoming exhibits and shows and monthly artsy giveaways.